hynek/environ-config/docs/tutorial.md

 :::{note}
 It's usually better to store access information to servers in URLs in use cases like this.
-Python has great libraries for creating and parsing them (e.g. [*yarl*](https://yarl.readthedocs.io/)) and they allow you to keep all information needed to connect to a service serialized into a single string.
+Python has excellent libraries for creating and parsing them (e.g. [*yarl*](https://yarl.readthedocs.io/)), and they allow you to keep all information needed to connect to a service serialized into a single string.

 Some libraries like [*SQLAlchemy*](https://www.sqlalchemy.org) or the [Redis](https://redis-py.readthedocs.io/) package allow you to pass URL strings directly into them.
 :::

-`environ.group` objects may also be marked as `optional` to handle situations where the configuration variables described in that group are not present in the environment but the application is capable of continuing without that data.
+`environ.group` objects may also be marked as `optional` to handle situations where the configuration variables described in that group are not present in the environment, but the application can continue without that data.
-This might be used, as an example, for configuring application components which are entirely optional, have multi-variable configuration and must be fully configured via the environment if configured at all.
+This might be used, as an example, for configuring application components that are entirely optional, have multi-variable configuration, and must be fully configured via the environment if configured at all.

 ```{doctest}
 >>> @environ.config